variousauthors/the-valley/NEXTSTEPS.md

 ##### Content
 - [] add a sign at the start of the pirate cave that says something about pirates warning people away
-- [] populate telling stones cave
+- [x] populate telling stones cave
 - [] add hunter camps and hermit caves here and there, so people can make a bit of progress and then grind near a camp rather than always having to retread

 ##### Features
+- [] i made some notes in calculateDamage and twiddle that will make the att/def damage calculation easier to think about, but I did not want to implement them right before full indie, so get back to that
 - [] make a "treasure" event that increases ATT or DEF by 1 and has a message "you found better weapons" or "you found better armor"
      - in particular this helps if someone dies... they can quickly go back to the treasure they found
-- [] do HP so it grows constantly
 - [] store HP and XP as BCD so we can have up to 999
      - or at least XP
 - [] encounter rate per terrain type